-We have audited the accompanying financial report of Hutt Street Centre (the company), which comprises the statement of financial position as at 30 June 2012, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors declaration.
+We have audited the accompanying financial report of Hutt Street Centre which comprises statement of financial position, the statement of comprehensive income, statement of changes in equity and statement of cash flows, notes comprising a summary of significant accounting policies and other explanatory information, and the directors declaration for the for the year ended 30th June 2013.

-Directors Responsibility for the Financial Report
+Governing Body's Responsibility for the Financial Report

-The directors of the company are responsible for the preparation and fair presentation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards Reduced Disclosure Requirements (including Australian Accounting Interpretations) and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The Directors are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards and the, and for such internal control as the governing body determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.